• R4 Style

 4. Reinvention — Create What Comes Next

-It’s about remembering who you’ve been all along — beneath the noise, the loss, the fear.
+It’s about remembering who you’ve been all along—beneath the fear, the noise, and the loss.

-Maybe it’s a new career, a healthier body, a deeper community, or simply peace.
+It might be a new career, a healthier relationship, a steadier body, a deeper community, or simply peace.

-Reinvention is where you turn hope into action.
+Reinvention is where you turn hope into action—one honest step at a time.

 Tools for Reflection and Growth